josepablocam/preprocessing/README.md

 bash scripts/download_data.sh
 ```

-downloads necessary data and creates a canonical representation for a corpus.
+downloads necessary data and creates a canonical representation for a corpus
+(see `CanonicalInput` in src/preprocess.py for details).

 # Generate experiment folders and run